 Does This Breed Get Along With Other Pets?

 While you still need to socialize them properly, the Poo Ton typically gets along great with other pets.
 You shouldn’t have any problems introducing them to other dogs, cats, or pets.

-But just like you need to be careful with your Poo Ton around smaller children, you need to be careful with them around larger dogs.
+But just like you need to be careful with your Poo Ton around smaller children, you need to be careful with them around larger dogs as well.
 The Poo Ton sometimes forgets their small size, and a larger pet can easily step or fall on them and injure them without meaning to.

 Things to Know When Owning a Poo Ton